irontec/ivozprovider/doc/sphinx/administration_portal/platform/brands.rst

         brand notifications.
 If brand has no notification configured :ref:`default notification templates` will be used.

+    ProxyTrunks
+        Select which ProxyTrunks addresses can be used by this brand.
+Read :ref:`Proxy Trunks` for further details.
+It is not possible to unassign an address used in any :ref:`carrier <Carriers>` or :ref:`DDI provider <DDI Providers>`.

 .. hint:: Some features are related to brand and cannot be assigned to clients.
     Other ones are also related to clients and lets the brand operator to assign them to its clients.